-Salami - I like to use a stick of Genoa Salami for this salad, that I slice myself.
+Salami – I like to use a stick of Genoa Salami for this salad, which I slice myself.
 You can use any salami or cold meat that you enjoy, either cut from a chunk or pre-cut.

 Not a fan of salami?
 Swap it out for cubed ham or try chunked tuna!

 Asiago Cheese – I used pre-shredded Asiago cheese here, or can shred yourself from a block of Asiago.
 Alternatively, shredded Parmesan or Pecorino would be nice.

 Sourdough Bread – Sourdough croutons have a wonderful flavour, but you can make the croutons from any bread.
 I think making the croutons is nicer than store-bought croutons, as they are softer and absorb the delicious dressing perfectly.